disruptiveplanets/AIME/code/density/readme.md

 Pushed them to supercomputer to run extraction.

 The core densities are three times the shell densities (ceres; Julie C. Castillo-Rogez and Thomas B. McCord, 2010) and the radii were chosen such that the core and shell have equal mass.

+## June 3

+Sent a lot of things to Julien.
+Changed the prior density bounds so that only asym-ell, den-core-ell, and den-core-sph are valid.